SLCGit1/WI-FI_Analyzer/README.md

-# 💻 WiFi Analyzer Code - Technical Breakdown
+# 💻 WiFi Analyzer - Technical Breakdown

 ## What This Code Does